-Prerequisite: Completion with a C or better in: ESL 225 or ESL 525.
-Or by placement exam
+Prerequisite: Satisfactory completion of: ESL 225 or ESL 525 or by placement exam.

 This high-beginning course develops oral and written communication skills in standard English within the context of child care, child rearing, and parenting.
 Students develop and practice the listening, speaking, reading, and writing skills useful for communicating with and about children at different stages of development on topics including day-to-day care, health, and safety.
 This course is intended for non-native speakers of English who are parents, grandparents, child care providers, preschool teachers, and students of Child Development.
 This course is recommended for non-native speakers at high-beginning level.
 It is recommended that students enroll in or have successfully completed ESL 235/535.